bitplane/bitplane.net/dev/python/arranges/index.md

   added to the `Ranges` object;
 * 🐍 they are unpydantic in that its constructors are duck-typed, which is what I need;
-* ☣️ they violates the Zen of Python by having multiple ways to do the same thing, but I found that useful; and
+* ☣️ they violate the Zen of Python by having multiple ways to do the same thing, but I found that useful; and
 * ⚠️ Currently the interface is *unstable*, so lock the exact version in if you don't want breaking changes.